losol/eventuras/docs/Specification/Products.md

 ## User stories

-- [ ] As an event organizer I could add tickets in several variants, and showing them on the event registration page so that the event attendee could see the optioons and order the right ticket.
-- [ ] As an event organizer I could add extra products associated with an event so that the event attendee.
+[ ] As an administrator I could *add products* to an event so that I can offer extra value for the customer.

+Acceptance criteria

+* Administrator can add products with prices.
+* Visitors sees products on event info and register page

-- [ ] As an event organizer I could add mandatory extra products with a mandatory count so that I could specify need extra products for example for hotel fees.
+[ ] As an administrator I could add *product variations* to a product so that I can offer extra options for the customer.

+Acceptance criteria

+* Administrator can add product variations.
+* Visitors sees product variations on event info and register page

-- [ ] As an web site visitor I could see all products with variants so I could decide which ones I want.
+[ ] As an administrator I could set some products to be mandatory so that I could order for mandatory services

+Acceptance criteria

+* Administrator can set mandatory products with nubmer.
+* Visitor sees the mandatory products as added when they order

-- [ ] As an web site visitor I could choose which products and variants I would like to order.
+[ ] As an web site visitor I could choose which products and variants I would like to order so that I get what I want.

+Acceptance criteria

+* Visitor may choose among all available options
+* Vistors options are saved when submitting form.

 ## Draft database model